eduairet/software-architecture/_notes/12-case-study.md

 <h4 id="receiver-technology-stack">Technology Stack</h4>

 The receiver will be developed using .NET Core, facilitating easy integration with the handler.
 It will utilize Entity Framework for data access and will process requests asynchronously.
+Even though there is a logging service, each service in the receiver will retrieve the logs related to its operations, this will allow to maintain a clear separation of concerns, keeping the logging service focused on logging requests and errors, while each receiver service gets its own logs.
 However, it won't use a message broker for communication, as the receiver will be called directly by the API gateway.

 <h4 id="receiver-architecture">Architecture</h4>